JunhaoSong/cuseistut/source/pylith_static/index.rst

 You should be able to generate the following plot.

 .. image:: static_results.png
-   :width: 90%
+   :width: 80%

-Figure 3.
+figure 3.
 A plot of the prescribed slip distributions and their corresponding stress changes